shikhar0777/RFID-USING-ARDUINO-R4-UNO-CS445-Embedded-systems/README.md

 SMART R4 – RFID Attendance System

 Using Arduino UNO R4 WiFi & MFRC522

 Course: CS 445 – Embedded Systems
 Instructor: Dr. Ali Al-Sinayyid
 Student: Shikhar Pandey
-West Virginia State University
+Institution: West Virginia State University

 Project Overview

-The SMART R4 project is a simple RFID-based attendance system that uses the Arduino UNO R4 WiFi and the MFRC522 RFID reader.
+SMART R4 is an RFID-based attendance system developed using the Arduino UNO R4 WiFi and the MFRC522 RFID reader.
+When an RFID card is tapped, the system reads the card’s UID, verifies whether it is authorized, and then displays either “Access Granted” or “Access Denied” on the Serial Monitor.
-When an RFID card is tapped, the system reads the card’s UID, checks if it is authorized, and displays Access Granted or Access Denied on the Serial Monitor.
-Authorized scans can be logged with timestamps for attendance tracking.
+Authorized entries can also be logged with timestamps for attendance tracking.

-The system provides a fast, contactless, and reliable alternative to manual attendance methods.
+This project provides a fast, contactless, and reliable alternative to traditional manual attendance systems.

-💻 Software Setup
+Software Setup

-To run this project, you need:
+To run and develop this project, the following software components are required:

 1. Arduino IDE (Latest Version)

-Used for writing, compiling, and uploading the code.
+Used for writing, compiling, and uploading the program.

-2. Required Framework & Packages
+2. Required Framework and Libraries

-Install the following libraries in Arduino IDE:
+Install the following libraries through the Arduino IDE Library Manager:

-MFRC522 Library (for the RFID module)
+MFRC522 Library – required for interfacing with the RFID module

-SPI Library (built-in, used for communication)
+SPI Library – built-in library used for SPI communication

 3. Board Package

+Install the board support package for:

-Arduino UNO R4 / Renesas RA4M1 Board Support
+Arduino UNO R4 / Renesas RA4M1
+Available under:
-(Install from: Tools → Board Manager → Arduino Mbed OS / UNO R4)
+Tools → Board Manager → Arduino Mbed OS (UNO R4)

-That’s all needed for development, testing, and uploading.
+This software setup ensures proper compilation, library support, and smooth communication with the hardware.

 Components Used